 The symptoms of each type of break are as follows:

 Painful and significant events, such as falling, stubbing the toe very hard, or dropping an object on the toe, can lead to broken toes.
 These types of breaks, known as traumatic fractures, are

 Traumatic fractures can range from minor to severe.
 Sometimes, a person hears a “pop” or “crack” sound as the bone breaks, but this is not always the case.

-The symptoms of a traumatic fracture will begin immediately after the event, and may include:
+The symptoms of a traumatic fracture will begin immediately after the event and may include:

 Many traumatic fractures feature a visible bruise that is dark purple, gray, or black.

 Stress fractures are usually small hairline breaks that occur after repeated stress on the bone.
-They are a type of overuse injury and often occur in bones of the legs and feet.
+They are a type of overuse injury and often occur in the bones of the legs and feet.